knobs-dials/straceD/README.md

 By default you get a summary (strace's -c argument), and only once either that process has exited, or we decided it's no longer worth following (because it's no longer in in D state).
 The latter also so that you get such a summary at all on processes that rarely or never exit, like databases.

-If you want a more realtime and much messier feed, use -C to get all the syscalls of the process.
+If you want a more realtime and much messier feed, add -C to get all the syscalls of the process.
 You may then also want to use -e to have strace filter them.

 ## Considerations